 Credit Hours at the 1000-level

 The maximum number of credit hours a student may take at the 1000-level is 48.
-You are permitted to register for more but they will not count toward the 120 credit hours you need to graduate.
+You can register for more but they will not count toward the 120 credit hours you need to gradu ate.

 Distribution Requirements